Altinity/clickhouse-backup/ReadMe.md

    Create and upload

 OPTIONS:
    --config value, -c value                   Config 'FILE' name. (default: "/etc/clickhouse-backup/config.yml") [$CLICKHOUSE_BACKUP_CONFIG]
-   --table value, --tables value, -t value  Create and upload backup only matched with table name patterns, separated by comma, allow ? and * as wildcard
+   --environment-override value, --env value  override any environment variable via CLI parameter --table value, --tables value, -t value    Create and upload backup only matched with table name patterns, separated by comma, allow ? and * as wildcard
    --partitions partition_id                  Create and upload backup only for selected partition names, separated by comma If PARTITION BY clause returns numeric not hashed values for partition_id field in system.parts table, then use --partitions=partition_id1,partition_id2 format
 If PARTITION BY clause returns hashed string values, then use --partitions=('non_numeric_field_value_for_part1'),('non_numeric_field_value_for_part2') format
 If PARTITION BY clause returns tuple with multiple fields, then use --partitions=(numeric_value1,'string_value1','date_or_datetime_value'),(...) format